7 Tricks to Stop Using Your Credit Cards

 Old-Fashioned Self Control

 Being able to tell yourself "no" is a skill that goes beyond using credit cards.
 The same self-discipline that gets you to work on time each morning can also be used to stop using your credit cards.
-Think twice about swiping your credit card just like you'd think twice about pressing snooze just one more time.
+Think about another bad habit you've conquered and how you did it.
+Apply those same principles to your battle with credit card debt.